mattcarlotta/nvi/README.md

 ```

 > [!NOTE]
-> A Linux OS virtual memory page sizing can vary from 4KB (0x1000) to 64KB (0x10000).
+> A Linux OS's virtual memory page sizing can vary from 4KB (0x1000) to 64KB (0x10000).
 As a result, the compiled binary size will shrink/grow to account for this page
 > sizing.
 The default page sizing for nvi is 64KB (to maintain backward compatibility), which may pad more virtual memory than necessary.
 To check your OS page sizing,
 > run `getconf PAGESIZE`.
 If your page sizing is smaller than 64KB, then you can override the default page sizing by setting the `NVI_MAX_PAGE_SIZE=<bytes_in_hex>` env, for example:
 > `NVI_MAX_PAGE_SIZE=0x1000 ./nob <release|install>`